allenmackley/sasquatch-sitings/DEV_README.md

 ##How to test the API
 1. Start docker with `docker-compose up`
 2. Open a second terminal
   a.
-Enter the bash for the api app
+Enter the bash for the api app.
   `docker exec -it api bash`
   b.
 Run the import script to import stubs
   `node import`
 2. Navigate to `http://localhost:3001/graphql`
 3. Enter the queries below
   a.
-Ids should be between 1 - 10,000, so if you delete a record, and want to test querying any other records, just use another id antwhere in that range.
+Ids should be between 1 - 10,000, so if you delete a record, and want to test querying any other records, just use another id anywhere in that range.

 ##About sample data/stubs
 I've deleted the `import.sh` file and written my own import script so that I could parse and normalize the tags into their own tables.